 I refer to the letter of [request/ appointment] dated [Date] for me to act as adjudicator in the dispute as identified in the above referenced Notice of Adjudication which was sent to me by [the Claimant pursuant to section 21(a) of the Construction Industry Payment & Adjudication Act 2012 / the Director of the Kuala Lumpur Regional Centre For Arbitration pursuant to section 23(1) of the Construction Industry Payment & Adjudication Act 2012 ].

-I, [Name of the adjudicator] hereby accept the appointment to act as adjudicator as per the terms and conditions of the appointment [including my fees and expenses] agreed by the parties, a copy of which is attached [or, the KLRCA’s standard terms of appointment and fees for the services of an adjudicator in force as of the date of this letter].
+I, [Name of the adjudicator] hereby accept the appointment to act as adjudicator as per the Terms and Conditions of the Appointment agreed by the parties, a copy of which is attached [or, the KLRCA’s standard terms of appointment and fees for the services of an adjudicator in force as of the date of this letter].
+My fees and expenses are as contained in the attached Terms and Conditions of the Appointment agreed by the parties [or, the Schedule [Regulation 6] KLRCA’s Standard Fees For Services And Expenses Of Adjudicator, or the KLRCA’s Recommended Schedule of Fees pursuant KLRCA CIPAA Circular 02, as the case may be].

 I confirm that: